-USS has implemented risk management processes to identify, measure, monitor and report risks across the business.
-Risks are identified on an ongoing basis through business change programmes, business-as-usual activity and from consideration of emerging risk areas.
-Risks are assessed and monitored regularly through prospective and retrospective indicators, which are reviewed by the first and second lines of defence before being reported to the relevant risk governance and oversight committees.
+USS has implemented risk management processes to identify, measure, manage and monitor risks across the business.
+Risks are identified on an ongoing basis through business change programmes, business-as-usual activity and from consideration of emerging risks.
+Risks are measured regularly using prospective and retrospective indicators, which are reviewed by the first and second lines of defence before being reported to the relevant risk governance and oversight committees.
+Risks are managed using mitigating actions which include controls, as well as actions to transfer or avoid risk.
 Risk monitoring and reporting is implemented through several tools including "risk registers", "event logs" and "assurance maps".
-The latter have been developed by each of the three lines of defence to monitor the state of the control environment in relation to key business processes.
+The latter have been developed collaboratively by each of the three lines of defence, to monitor the state of the control environment in relation to key business processes.
 These assurance maps are supplemented by the planning and delivery of a risk-based "assurance programme" undertaken by the Compliance and Internal Audit functions.